zachagreenberg/Wine_Recommendations/README.md

 Some of the next steps I would like to take include:
 - Adding more wines to the roster
-- Using LDA for topic modeling to make the search for wines by the descriptions
+- Using LDA for topic modeling to search for wines by description
 - Create an interface for user interaction

 -----------------------------------------------